matthewbaggett/matthewbaggett.github.io/index.md

 * Helping migrate legacy code to remain on a supported platform.

 ## March 2016 - Jan 2019: Contract, then Permanent Senior PHP Developer, Docker Devops at Segura Systems LTD
-* Architected & built-out a new Microservices-based, Dockerised system to move a legacy product forward, to migrate the existing product away from a legacy PHP 5.6 codebase into a modern PHP 7.3 application.
+* Architected & built-out a new Microservices-based, Dockerized system to move a legacy product forward, to migrate the existing product away from a legacy PHP 5.6 codebase into a modern PHP 7.3 application.
 * Using Slim 3, Composer, ZF2 DB, Monolog plugged into Rollbar, PHPUnit.
 * Packaged reusable assets into an open-sourced common core library that depended upon upstream technologies (Forked at https://github.com/matthewbaggett/AppCore).
 * Built custom tooling to generate consistent CRUD Controllers, Models, Table Gateways and Tests.